kavia-common/modern-tic-tac-toe-253096-253105/tic_tac_toe_frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Background Music Setup

+- The app looks for an audio file at: public/assets/audio/bg-music.mp3

+- If the file is missing, the app will not error.
+The toggle remains visible but will show a tooltip indicating the file is missing.
+Add a royalty-free looped track (recommended length 30–120s) to enable playback.

+- Autoplay policy compliance:
+  - Music starts muted/paused until the first user interaction.
+  - If the user preference is ON (stored under `app.music.enabled`), playback will start after the first gesture.
+  - Default volume is 0.25 and the track loops continuously.

+- Accessibility:
+  - Music toggle has `aria-pressed` and `title` attributes.

 ## Customization